Kristy Jansen

 Do Teams Alleviate or Exacerbate Overreaction in Beliefs?

 Ricardo Barahona, Stefano Cassella, Kristy A.E.
-Jansen, and Vincenzo Pezone, Journal of Financial Economics, Accepted.
+Jansen, Vincenzo Pezone, Journal of Financial Economics, Accepted.

 Awards: Best Paper Award at 18th International Behavioural Finance Conference